RMDInc/LunaH_XC_FSW/README.md

 - Version 6.41 This update places the boot files in the BOOT Files folder in the project so they are more easily accessed.

 - Version 6.42 The Command macros folder has been updated with the command macros and processing programs for analyzing the data files for V4 of the FSW.

+- Version 6.5 Added in a 15 millisecond wait time after each UART send only when transferring files with the MNS_TX command.
+Updated some of the documentation files for the project to their most recent versions.